 The County receives financial assistance from the State.
 If the State should experience difficulty in borrowing funds in anticipation of the receipt of State taxes in order to pay State aid to municipalities in the State, including the County, in any year, the County may be affected by a delay in the receipt of State aid until sufficient State taxes have been received by the State to make State aid payments.
-Additionally, if the State should not adopt its budget in a timely manner, in any year, municipalities in the State, including the County may be affected by a delay in the payment of State aid.
+Additionally, if the State should not adopt its budget in a timely manner, in any year, municipalities in the State, including the County may be affected by a delay in the additionally of the state should not adopt its budget in a timely manner, in any year, municipalities in the State, including the County may be affected by a delay in the payment of State aid.

 The State is not constitutionally obligated to maintain or continue State aid to the County.
 No assurance can be given that present State aid levels will be maintained in the future.
 In view of the State's continuing budget problems, future State aid reductions are likely.
-State budgetary restrictions which eliminate or substantially reduce State aid could have a material adverse effect upon the County requiring either a counterbalancing increase in revenues from other sources to the extent available, or a curtailment of expenditures (see also "MARKET MATTERS AFFECTING FINANCINGS OF THE MUNICIPALITIES OF THE STATE").
+State budgetary restrictions which eliminate or substantially reduce State aid could have a material adverse effect upon the County requiring either a counterbalancing increase in revenues from other sources to the extent available, or a curtailment of expenditures.